 - The Working Library is the one that students use day-to-day.
 It's open 24/7 by card access so that you're free to study whenever suits you best.
-The library facilities include over 60 study spaces, 8 computers, the core texts for undergraduate courses, wi-fi, printing, photocopying, scanning, and even a complete skeleton for medical students!
+The library facilities include over 60 study spaces, 8 computers, the core texts for undergraduate courses, wi-fi, printing, photocopying, scanning, and even a complete skeleton (called Adam) for medical students!
 It’s a great resource to have right on your doorstep in College.
 As a student, you can borrow up to 15 books for two weeks at a time through the self-service issue machines, and you can also request books for purchase.

 - The Law Library is a small but useful specialist library in first court just for law students, with legal journals and periodicals as well as 12 study spaces.

 - The Old Library is a reference library (so you can't borrow the books, but you can consult them).
 There are 50,000 early-printed books and manuscripts, from an 11th-century Greek manuscript to numerous first editions of John Milton's works, a first edition of Charles Darwin's On the Origin of Species and first editions of Graham Greene's novels.
 At least two exhibitions are run each year, which are open to the public as well as to students.
 If you'd like to know more about the Old Library, you might enjoy looking at the Old Library timeline.